huangy22/Insight-fansite-analytics-challenge/README.md

 * **Feature 7: Least Requested Resources**

     Identify and list the 10 resources that attract the least requests by users on the site.
+The time complexity is O(N).

     *Output*: These resources with least requests followed by the number of times the resource was requested, sorted in ascending order and separated by a new line, are written to a file called `resources_least_requested.txt`.